schnell18/localenv/README.md

 ## nacos

-[nacos][6] is an open-source applicaiton configuration and service registry. nacos requires relational database to operate.
+[nacos][6] is an open-source application configuration and service registry. nacos requires relational database to operate.
 The localenv utilizes the mariadb as the underlying database for nacos.
 Therefore, you need start mariadb when you launch nacos: